hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     copying `/etc/resolv.conf`.
 You may need to do this if you're building an image that uses systemd.

+- `custom_endpoint_ec2` (string) - this option is useful if you use another cloud provider that provide a compatible API with aws EC2, specify another endpoint like this "https://ec2.another.endpoint..com"

 - `device_path` (string) - The path to the device where the root volume of the source AMI will be attached.
 This defaults to "" (empty string), which forces Packer to find an open device automatically.